What is it?

 What are the pros & cons?

 - students engage with and develop a greater understanding of the assessment criteria.
-This can be further extended where student co-develop the assessment criteria.
+To extend this further, involve students in co-developing the assessment criteria.

 - students take responsibility for making assessment judgments and learn how to evaluate work by their peers